eprofos/php-wkhtmltopdf/README.md

 ```bash
 composer require eprofos/php-wkhtmltopdf
 ```
+> [!CAUTION]

-This package requires the `wkhtmltopdf` binary to be installed on your system.
+> This package requires the `wkhtmltopdf` binary to be installed on your system.
 You can download it from the [official website](https://wkhtmltopdf.org/downloads.html) for your respective operating system.

 ## Usage